CYBER NEWS

 This development poses new cybersecurity challenges for businesses.
 Above all, it highlights the limits of the sacrosanct perimeter defense.

-According to the Cisco study "Cybersecurity Readiness Index: Resilience in a Hybrid World", only 7% of organizations in France have the "mature" level of readiness required to be resilient in the face of modern cybersecurity risks. ... "
+According to the Cisco study "Cybersecurity Readiness Index: Resilience in a Hybrid World", only 7 % of organizations in France have the "mature" level of readiness needed to be resilient in the face of modern cybersecurity risks. ... "

 For an SME, dealing with the consequences of a cyber attack can be a daunting task.

-" Cobolux was the victim of a violent cyber-attack in November, which it claims cost it almost 500,000 euros.
+" Vhe victim of a violent cyber-attack in November, Cobolux claims that it cost the company almost 500,000 euros.

 "The damage is great", Paul Faltz, General Manager of Cobolux, told us at the end of November.
 His company of around 150 employees, which supplies meat to butchers' shops throughout France and the Greater Region, supermarkets and restaurants, had just been hit by a violent cyber-attack.
 The attack, which took place on Friday November 25, brought the plant to a standstill for an entire weekend.
 Nearly three months later, the bill has soared.